Top 5 Tips for Negotiating Repairs After the Home Inspection

 And if a home inspector thinks there is a leak or there is little to no life left in the roof it’s wise to have a roofing contractor out for a second opinion.

 The heating and cooling systems of the home can be very costly to repair.
 If they are not functioning as they should, this is important.
 Dirty coils are one of the most common issues that come up on an inspection report, but that is minimal compared to major electrical issues.
+So you’ll want to address any HVAC issues otherwise you could have an HVAC emergency down the road.

 Any reports of pests like termites, need to be added to the most important list to be negotiated.
 If this is left, it will lead to very expensive costs down the line.
 Plus, some financing programs will require a “clear termite” report in order for the buyer to be approved for a loan.